 Molina holds a Doctorate of Musical Arts (D.M.A.) from the University of Arizona where

 he studied with Daniel Asia.
 During this time he also did some postgraduate studies with Ladislav Kubik in the Czech Republic and later with Luis Verges in Barcelona, Spain.

 Molina has been recipient of numerous awards, including ASCAP, The Boston Metro Opera (BMO), The Carolina Foundation, the National Fund for Culture and Arts of Mexico (FONCA-CONACYT) among others.
 His works have been performed in the United States, Mexico, Czech Republic, Spain among other places, by the Bratislava Symphony Orchestra (BSO), Manhattan School of Music’s Philharmonia Orchestra and and Jazz Philharmonic, The Mivos Quartet, AtonalHits, Associated Musicians from Create New York (AMF Local 802) /RMA, The Bellas Artes Chamber Orchestra (OCBA), The Sonora Symphonic Orchestra (OFS), the Czech Philharmonic Orchestra Chamber players and various soloists.
 His works also include soundtracks such as“De Nadie-Border Crossing (2006) Audience Award Winner at Sundance, Proof of Birth (2007) and others.

-Currently, Molina is doing a residency in Barcelona Spain, due to a scholarship from the Carolina Foundation, at the Cataluña's Superior School of Music (ESMUC), working with Musical Visual Arts.
-He is published by DONEMUS and regulary publishes articles at Las Nueve Musas.
+In 2019, Molina did a residency in Barcelona Spain, due to a scholarship from the Carolina Foundation, at the Cataluña's Superior School of Music (ESMUC), where he specialized in Musical Visual Arts.
+He is published by DONEMUS.